 It’s very important to us that our campaign reaches beyond the usual green suspects.
 We aim to get even the people with little prior interest or knowledge in energy and climate change involved through making the campaign appealing and fun.

 While we recognise that switching things off isn’t the solution to climate change on its own, we think saving energy is a good building block and the actions that we encourage students to adopt will save them money on their bills when they move into private accommodation.

 Everyone’s a winner

 With some companies, their number one benefit is to their shareholders.
-However the people who have a stake in our company’s success are, well, just about everybody.
+However the people who have a stake in the Student Switch Off are, well, just about everybody.

-We save Universities money which is good for students, staff and of course the taxpayer.
-We try to benefit the student volunteers by giving them transferable skills and experience in marketing, communication and campaigning.
+We save universities money which is good for students, staff and of course the taxpayer.
+We benefit student volunteers by giving them transferable skills and experience in marketing, communication and campaigning.
 And of course everyone benefits from the reduced greenhouse gas emissions.
 Occasionally we dress up as an Eco-Power Ranger which is of benefit to… OK, no one’s perfect!

 A little help from our friends

 We’re hugely grateful to a number of organisations for getting us where we are today – Ben & Jerry’s for supporting us from the start and Carbon Leapfrog (especially Bird & Bird, Andrew Woods and Garry Charnock) for securing us free legal and accountancy advice when we first started up as a not-for-profit.